paultopia/gobbledygook/content/Welcome/welcome.md

 Date: 2018-10-19 12:04

-Welcome to Introduction to Quantitative and Computational Legal Reasoning, informally named "Sociological Gobbledygook" in honor of (or irritation at) [Chief Justice Roberts's math-phobia](https://fivethirtyeight.com/features/the-supreme-court-is-allergic-to-math/).
-This course will be offered at the University of Iowa College of Law in Spring 2019, by [Paul Gowder](https://gowder.io)
+Welcome to Introduction to Quantitative and Computational Legal Reasoning, informally named "Sociological Gobbledygook" in honor of [Chief Justice Roberts's slightly math-phobic remark at oral argument in Gill v.
+Whitford](https://fivethirtyeight.com/features/the-supreme-court-is-allergic-to-math/).
+This course will be offered at the University of Iowa College of Law in Spring 2019, by [Paul Gowder](https://gowder.io).

 Currently, the course is a work in progress.
 By the beginning of Spring semester, hopefully all lessons will be up (although, realistically, the best I can probably hope for is the first third or so---the syllabus will be complete though!).
 Until that point, anything up here is subject to change.